 James Joyce famously wrote, "The shortest way to Tara is via Holyhead", meaning that in order for Irish people to understand themselves and Ireland, they historically had to leave their homeland.

-First established in 1996, the Irish Writers in London Summer School will celebrate its 25th anniversary in Summer 2021 and will be formally opened by our new patron Martina Evans.
-It provides an informal but informed setting for you to read and discuss contemporary literature.
-It's also an opportunity to explore the different reasons why Irish writers still come to England.
+First established in 1996, the Irish Writers in London Summer School celebrated its 25th anniversary in 2021 at the Irish Embassy.
+The Summer School provides an informal but informed setting for you to read and discuss contemporary literature.
+It's also an opportunity to explore the different relationships writers have with place and identity, whether born in Ireland or of Irish descent.
 How has the experience of migration influenced their work?
 How in turn has their writing helped express and mediate Irish culture and Irishness at home and abroad?

 On this course, you won't just read and discuss work by contemporary writers, you'll meet and talk with them about their work and careers.
 There will also be lectures, seminar discussions and optional visits to associated Irish cultural events in London.

-You'll read and learn about a wide range of writing during the course and gain valuable insights into the different approaches involved.
-This year's set texts include fiction, radio drama, poetry and journalism.
-Lectures will cover topics such as Fictions of the Irish in England, Sense of Place and Irish Poetry, and Irish Journalists in London.
+You'll read and learn about a wide range of writing genres during the course and gain valuable insights into the different approaches involved.

-During its 25-year history, the Summer School has hosted over 90 different writers including Edna O'Brien, Eimear McBride, Matthew Sweeney, Emma Donoghue, Ronan Bennett, Martina Evans, Maurice Leitch, Julia O'Faolain, Shane Connaughton, Anne Devlin, Blake Morrison, Polly Devlin, John Healy and Jess Kidd.
+During its 25-year history, the Summer School has hosted over 90 different writers including Edna O'Brien, Eimear McBride, Matthew Sweeney, Emma Donoghue, Ronan Bennett, Martina Evans, Maurice Leitch, Julia O'Faolain, Shane Connaughton, Anne Devlin, Blake Morrison, Polly Devlin, John Healy and Kit de Waal.

 There is no assessment for this course.
 The last session will include optional student readings.

 The Summer School runs for two nights a week for five-and-a-half weeks.